CMU-313/fall-2021-hw2-connect5/README.md

 - 2 Gigabytes of RAM (1 Gigabyte if OCR is turned off).
 - Multiple core CPU (64 bit, faster than 1 GHz recommended).

+<h2 align="center">Review Page</h2>

+This section includes details about the new review page.
+To access it, open any document by clicking the document name within any of the various document selection pages (recently accessed, all documents, etc.).
+Then click the review button that can be found on the right-hand side of your screen.
+You should then be greeted by a screen where you can select ratings for each applicant in a number of categories (determined by an administrator).
+Then hit the submit button to submit your review!

 <h2 align="center">Important links</h2>